-Fazakerley Wood is a natural treasure in the grounds of Aintree Hospital.
-When Fiona arrived, it was in sore need of intervention, due to a combination of limited woodland management knowledge, the challenging behaviour of a small number of local residents in and limited support for woodland volunteers.
-The Friends of Bluebell Woods, a community group that has been reinvigorated by the ranger’s presence, helped plant a variety of tree species donated by the NHS Forest such as hawthorn, hazel, field maple, and goat willow, among others.
+Fazakerley Wood is a natural treasure in the grounds of Aintree Hospital, but in need of intervention to restore its full potential.
+The Friends of Bluebell Woods, a community group that has been reinvigorated by the ranger’s presence, have helped plant a variety of tree species donated by the NHS Forest such as hawthorn, hazel, field maple, and goat willow, among others.
 These will introduce more understory species, replace vandalised or wind-blown trees, serve as natural barriers to guide visitors, and aid the regeneration of ground flora lost to trampling.
 In addition, the newly planted hazel copse will provide a resource for future forest school and other woodland activities.
-Funded by the project, Fiona and a linked Kickstart trainee are becoming forest school practitioners, and a number of local schools and nurseries stand to benefit from this.

 In autumn 2021, the ranger and volunteers kicked off new, long-term plans to restore Fazackerly’s depleted stocks of bluebell and wild garlic.
 This included planting 500 wild garlic bulbs and 500 bluebell bulbs in areas where they have disappeared, and where they will be protected by the newly planted hawthorns.
 Ongoing maintenance and surveying have been written into the woodland management plan.
 Volunteers have learned to identify non-native Spanish bluebells, how and when to plant bulbs, the importance of open areas within a woodland to ensure a good mix of species and the use of natural materials to protect areas of interest.